forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > While each conflict has its own characteristics and history, there are similarities between conflicts/wars.
 All are conflicts, other similarities vary - some are are similar in goals or some in warfare,  tactics.

+> *in work and incomplete*.

 ### Warsaw Pact invasion of Czechoslovakia
 * Czechoslovakia’s Prague Spring of 1968 and Russia’s War against Ukraine, By Raymond Johnston.
 Published Aug.
 27 at 10:53 am <https://www.kyivpost.com/article/opinion/op-ed/czechoslovakias-prague-spring-of-1968-and-russias-war-against-ukraine.html>

 ### Winter War
 Background: Russia wanted to border to have further 20 km away from St. Petersburg (then Leningrad) - what was referred by President Putin in 2013 as [correction border mistakes](#yle-on-putins-opinion-on-the-winter-war).
 The Finns were ready shift the border, but not as much as the Soviets demanded which would have been even closer to Viipuri (then Finland's second largest city) than the previous border to St. Petersburg ([Background on Winter War](#wikipedia-on-the-background-of-the-winter-war) which was likely viewed by the Finns in turn as introducing a 'border mistake'.
+Warfare: The Finns cleverly used the homeland advantage such as knowing the terrain, prebuilt defensive structures and skills to handle the winter conditions like skiing.
+The Finns received few extern support and fought mostly on their own.
+Long-term warfare was hard to sustain under with their economy severely hampered, for the Soviets too, the war was associated with very high costs, so finally a peace treaty with some concessions from the Finns (the Soviets had a resource advantage over the Finns) was reached, though keeping complete independence and the Soviets in the following respected this peace.
 > In a climate of tension (the Finnish possibly new about the Molotov–Ribbentrop Pact from their British friends, while the Soviets knew about some closeness between Germany and Finland) to have population centers such as the 2nd largest cities not directly near foreign forces is understandably.

 #### Refs Winter War
-#### Beck
+##### Beck
 Beck, Ethan D. (2018) "The Winter War: Its Causes and Effects," Channels: Where Disciplines Meet: Vol. 2 : No. 2 , Article 4., DOI: 10.15385/jch.2018.2.2.4 <https://digitalcommons.cedarville.edu/channels/vol2/iss2/4>